-Cambi was on 29th April 2015 announced as the winner of the SPIR Award 2015 at the annual Conference of Renewables (Fornybarkonferansen).
-Cambi receives the award as a result of its patented technology for Thermal Hydrolysis (CambiTHP™).
+Cambi was on 29 April 2015 announced as the winner of the SPIR Award 2015 at the annual Conference of Renewables (Fornybarkonferansen).
+Cambi receives the award as a result of its patented technology for Thermal Hydrolysis (CambiTHP).

 Cambi’s core technology is used for the pre-treatment of sludge.
-CambiTHP™ is a proven technology on a broad range of wastewater treatment plants.
-CambiTHP™ is designed as a “plug-and-play” solution that makes the process easy to integrate into new and existing anaerobic digestion plants.
+CambiTHP is a proven technology on a broad range of wastewater treatment plants.
+CambiTHP is designed as a “plug-and-play” solution that makes the process easy to integrate into new and existing anaerobic digestion plants.

-Compared to conventional anaerobic digestion, CambiTHP™ has a small footprint and other benefits that reduce both the initial investment and the operational costs.
-It increases biogas production by between 30% and 100%, while cutting the amount of materials to be disposed in half.
+Compared to conventional anaerobic digestion, CambiTHP™ has a small footprint and other benefits that reduce initial investment and operational costs.
+It increases biogas production by between 30% and 100% while cutting the volume of materials to be disposed of in half.
 In addition, CambiTHP™ includes 100% pathogen destruction, resulting in a Class-A bio-fertilizer.
 All steam is recycled, making the process highly energy efficient.

-By installing CambiTHP™ DC Water could reduce the volume of digester tanks with more than 100 000 m3, this again giving an investment saving of more than $100 million compared to a traditional biogas plant.
+By installing CambiTHP, DC Water could reduce the volume of digester tanks by more than 100 000 m3, giving an investment saving of more than $100 million compared to a traditional biogas plant.

-Cambi is the leading provider of technologies for conversion of biodegradable material to renewable energy, bio-fertilizer resources, and biofuel; this being based on Cambi’s patented thermal hydrolysis process (CambiTHP™).
+Cambi is the leading provider of technologies for converting biodegradable material to renewable energy, bio-fertilizer resources, and biofuel; this is based on Cambi’s patented thermal hydrolysis process (CambiTHP).

 Media Contact: Norman Weisz, EVP Operations